Nice one: PEN Berlin at the 2025 Frankfurt Book Fair

 Etgar Keret

-Introduction by Daniel Dylan Böhmer: »When I met Etgar Keret for the first time, at the end of the 1990s, he was in his early 30s and was considered a threat to Israeli literature.« TEXT und AUDIO (both in German)
+Introduction by Daniel Dylan Böhmer: »When I first met Etgar Keret, he was in his early thirties and was seen as a threat to Israeli literature.« TEXT and AUDIO [both in German]

-Ivan Krastev and Fintan O’Toole: It’s the Mope-Syndrome
+Ivan Krastev and Fintan O’Toole: »That’s the Mope-Syndrom − Most Oppressed People Ever«

 Ivan Krastev Fintan O'Toole

-O’Toole: »Particularly on the Snowflake side, about a kind of sadism, a kind of sense of, you know, sticking it to the people we really hate.
-That becomes the main driving force.
-And if you don’t stop it at a certain point, it can take on its own logic and its own momentum: They did this to us, we have to do it back to them. (…) So, the one thing we preserved in Ireland was a sense of humor.
-Somebody in Belfast came up with this idea of what they called ›Mope-Syndrome‹.
-To mope means to really feel very sorry for yourself.
-But mope in this case stands for M-O-P-E – Most Oppressed People Ever.
+O’Toole: »It’s much more to do, particularly, I would say, particularly on the Trump side, about a kind of sense of sticking it to the people we really hate.
+That becomes the main driving force and develops its own logic: they did this to us, so we have to do it back to them. (…) Somebody in Belfast came up with this idea of what they called Mope Syndrome.
+Mope is the English word for feeling sorry for yourself.
+Mope Syndrome also stands for M.O.P.E. – Most Oppressed People Ever..«

-Krastev: »I was re-reading all the interesting stuff being written just after the end of the Cold War.
-And paradoxically, it was neither Huntington nor basically Fukuyama.
-The most interesting book came from a German writer: Enzensberger’s book ›Civil War‹.
-Written in 1993.
-If you re-read the book now, you’re going to be shocked.« AUDIO [ENGLISH]
+Krastev: »I was re-reading all the interesting stuff written just after the end of the Cold War.
+And paradoxically, the most interesting book came neither from Huntington nor Fukuyama, but from a German author – Enzensberger’s ›Civil War‹, written in 1993.
+If you re-read it now, you’ll be shocked.« AUDIO [English]

 Stella Nyanzi